5afe/safe/specs/replace_browser_extension/01_main.rst

    The error alert shows up explaining that the QR-code must be from new extension.After alert dismissal the camera screen stays open.

-4.6.
 Invalid Recovery Phrase
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Inherits from the `4.1.
-Happy Case`_
+Inherits from the `Happy Case`_

 Steps
 +++++